rupertoss/Outcome-Income-Tracker/README.md

 		redesigned ToolBaradded Buttons for adding, editing and deleting added arrow to the sorting column at the start of application redesigned MenuBar
+1.05	improved filtering (resign of using FilteredList) - now it support sorting after filtering